smancke/docker-intro/README.md

 - The arguments in `CMD` are passed to the entrypoint by default
 - If supplied, the `docker run` arguments overwrite those of the `CMD` and are passed as entrypoints arguments.
+- can be overridden with `--entrypoint`, e.g. for debugging images with an error during startup.

 The exec form (preferred):